-Aged 56, is the Chairman of the Board of Directors of both the Company and BOCHK.
-Mr. Liu has been the Chairman and President of BOC since February 2000.
-He is also a Director of BOC (BVI) and BOCHKG.
-Mr. Liu is the Chairman of the Risk Management Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Liu has over 20 years' experience in the banking industry.
-Mr. Liu is the Chairman of the Board of Directors of BOCI and he is a Vice Chairman of The Institute of International Finance, Inc., a global association of financial institutions.
-Mr. Liu was the Chairman of the Board of Directors of China Everbright Holdings

-Company Limited from July 1999 to June 2000.
-Mr. Liu was a Vice Governor of the People's Bank of China and a Vice Chairman of its Monetary Policy Committee from April 1998 to July 1999.
-Mr. Liu served as a Vice Governor of the State Development Bank of China from January 1994 to April 1998.
-Mr. Liu held various positions with BOC between 1979 to 1993.
-He was a Vice Governor and Secretary-General of the Fujian Provincial Government from 1993 to 1994.
-Mr. Liu obtained a master's degree in business administration and an honorary doctorate degree in science from City University of London in 1987 and 2000, respectively.
+Aged 56.
+Chairman of the Company and BOCHK.
+Chairman and President of BOC since 2000.
+Director of BOC (BVI) and BOCHKG.
+Chairman of the Risk Management Committee of the Company and BOCHK.
+Chairman of BOCI and Vice Chairman of The Institute of International Finance, Inc. Chairman of China Everbright Holdings Co.
+Ltd. from 1999 to 2000.
+Vice Governor of the People's Bank of China and Vice Chairman of its Monetary Policy Committee from 1998 to 1999.
+Vice Governor of the State Development Bank of China from 1994 to 1998.
+Held various positions with BOC between 1979 to 1993.
+Vice Governor and Secretary-General of the Fujian Provincial Government from 1994 to 1994.